About Parliament – The House of Representatives

 The Hon Joe Hockey at a public hearing of the House of Representatives Standing Committee on Economics.

 NARRATOR: In parliamentary committees, they listen to the views of the community and make recommendations for government action.

-The Hon Kevin Andrews MP questions Prime Minister the Hon Julia Gillard MP during Question Time.
+The Hon Tony Abbott MP questions Prime Minister the Hon Julia Gillard MP during Question Time.

 NARRATOR: During Question Time, members question government ministers about their actions and decisions.

 Mr Sid Sidebottom MP speaking in the House of Representatives chamber.

 NARRATOR: Each member of the House of Representatives is also a spokesperson for their local region.

 Mr Ken Wyatt AM, MP and the Hon Dr Sharman Stone MP speaking in the House of Representatives chamber.